Frequently Asked Questions on China Trains

 6. What does the train booking include?

-7. How to collect my train tickets?
+7. How do I use my China train e-ticket?

 8 Can I pay for four soft sleepers for two passengers?